BREAKING

 if breaking away from your Borderline were simply a behavioral issue,

-you'd have certainly done it long before now--but there are some
+you'd have certainly done it long before now, but there are some

-which have kept you going back for more.
-To one extent or another,
+kept you going back for more.

-all of my BPD articles reveal and explain these issues in fairly
+one extent or another, all of my BPD materials reveal and explain

-concise terms--and if you think that no part of this has to do with
+these issues in fairly concise terms--and if you think that no part

-your stuff, you will painfully continue longing
+you will painfully continue longing for somebody who's just

 beyond your reach.
+Because of the Borderline's profound attachment

 Interestingly